chrisxfire/chrisxfire.github.io/private/cll.md

 ## Two different forms
 - Slow-growing
   - Increased number of lymphocytes but normal or slightly-below-normal level of red cells, platelets, and neutrophils
-    - Low amounts of ZAP-70 and CD38 proteins indicate slow-gorwing CLL
+    - Low amounts of ZAP-70 and CD38 proteins indicate slow-growing CLL
 - Fast-growing
   - Too many CLL cells in the blood that block normal cell production